 The high usually lasts only a few minutes, causing people to continue the high by inhaling repeatedly, which is very dangerous.
 Repeated use in one session can cause a person to lose consciousness and possibly even die.

-With repeated inhalations, many users feel less inhibited and less in control.
-Some may feel drowsy for several hours and experience a lingering headache.
+With repeated inhaling, many users feel less inhibited and less in control.
+Some may feel drowsy for several hours and have a headache that lasts a while.

-Long-term inhalant use can break down myelin.
-When this happens, nerve cells are not able to transmit messages as efficiently, which can cause muscle spasms and tremors or even permanent difficulty with basic actions like walking, bending, and talking.
-These effects are similar to what happens to patients with multiple sclerosis—a disease that also affects myelin.
+- Damage to nerve fibers.
+Long-term inhalant use can break down the protective sheath around certain nerve fibers in the brain and elsewhere in the body.
+When this happens, nerve cells are not able to send messages as well, which can cause muscle spasms and tremors or even permanent trouble with basic actions like walking, bending, and talking.
+These effects are similar to what happens to people with multiple sclerosis.

-Inhalants also can damage brain cells by preventing them from receiving enough oxygen.
+- Damage to brain cells.
+Inhalants also can damage brain cells by preventing them from getting enough oxygen.
 The effects of this condition, also known as brain hypoxia, depend on the area of the brain affected.
-The hippocampus, for example, is responsible for memory, so someone who repeatedly abuses inhalants may lose the ability to learn new things or may have a hard time carrying on simple conversations.
+The hippocampus, for example, is responsible for memory, so someone who repeatedly uses inhalants may be unable to learn new things or may have a hard time carrying on simple conversations.
 If the cerebral cortex is affected, the ability to solve complex problems and plan ahead will be compromised.
-And, if the cerebellum is affected, it can cause a person to move slowly or clumsily.
+And, if the cerebellum is affected, it can cause a person to move slowly or be clumsy.

 Learn more about how the brain works and what happens when a person uses drugs.